 California licensed registered nurses who hold a master of science degree from a regionally accredited institution may complete one of the following concentrations: Clinical Nurse Specialist in Adult Gerontology, Family Nurse Practitioner, Health Care Systems Management, Nursing Informatics, and or Teaching Learning.
 Upon successful completion of the courses the student will be eligible to apply for national certification.

 The mission of the CBU College of Nursing is to educate competent, responsible, caring, and professional nurses prepared from a biblical worldview to serve locally, nationally and globally; revering the human dignity of all persons created in the image of God.

-The post-graduate APRN certificate program at California Baptist University is pursuing initial accrediation by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).
-Applying for accreditation does not guarantee that accreditation will be granted.
+The post-graduate APRN certificate program at California Baptist University is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).

 Clinical Nurse Specialist (CNS) Adult Gerontology

 The Clinical Nurse Specialist concentration will prepare the master of science in nursing student for direct interaction with young adult, adult, and older adult patients to improve quality of life.
 Evidence-based strategies will be demonstrated as the student develops specialized expertise and skills to think critically and problem solve.

 Family Nurse Practitioner (FNP)